 With your thesis you will distinguish yourself.
 At the same time you will push the boundaries of Facility and Real Estate Management.
 As a critical and independent thinker you will examine a hypothesis within the field of FREM.
 You will carry out a coherent research project that solves a research problem.
 This should be supported by international, academic literature.
 Your thesis contains research questions, hypotheses, research strategies, methods for data collection and analysis and project planning.
 You will be able to translate all your findings into appropriate conclusions and make valuable recommendations.
 The final product?
 Your calling card for the industry!

 The best way to check if our master is a good match for you is to come and visit us – you are always more than welcome to!
-The open days are fully in English and you have several options and days to enjoy (online open day, on campus, etc…).
+The open days are fully in English and you have several options and days to enjoy (online and on campus).
 Check out what suits you and feel free to register on our website.
 We look forward to meeting you there!